Hughes Hall is a progressive College which values its vibrant, friendly and inclusive culture.

-The College has made a commitment to promote equality, value diversity and maintain an environment for study, work and living in which the rights and dignity of all its members are respected.
-Students, staff and Fellows come from a wide range of backgrounds and nationalities and enjoy being in a location close to Mill Road with its cosmopolitan shops and restaurants.
+We have made a commitment to promote equality, value diversity and maintain an environment for study, work and living in which the rights and dignity of all our members are respected.
+Students, staff, Fellows and other Senior Members come from a wide range of backgrounds and nationalities, and enjoy being in a location close to Mill Road with its cosmopolitan shops and restaurants.

 Hughes Hall is proud to celebrate Black History Month, Transgender Awareness Week, and LGBT History Month every year.
 We work with MCR equality officers to hold a themed Formal Hall for each, and a range of events are organised by our community.

 We aim to be accountable, inclusive and diverse in terms of our College communities.
 This page summarises our efforts in this area and links to recently undertaken survey data regarding diversity at Hughes Hall.
 Papers with more detailed figures, can be found here (staff and Senior Members) and here (students).